Leoyang158/Inventory-Tracking/README.md

 # Inventory Tracking
 Welcome to Inventory Tracking
-This is my personal project for Shopify Fall Intern
+This is my personal project for Shopify Fall Intern Application

 # About
 Hello and Welcome to Inventory Tracking.